Devadharshini-certainti/BE_Test/Readme.md

         Created three function named gradeCalculator,calculate average,get trend calculateaverage function divide the total score by 2 also the grade is descided by the using if condition

+        Validation.js:
+server.js:
+        post get api are called in this file this happens the port to run